 Trustees are appointed based on the skills they bring to the board to maintain a robust overview and governance throughout the trust.
 Prior to conversion the Trustees agreed the Trust's Principles, committee structures and organisation and agreed the scheme of delegation.
-In order to increase financial skill capacity another Trustee was appointed when a Trustee resigned in February 17.
-On appointment, Trustees and Local Governors receive information relating to the Trust, including policies and procedures and receive an induction pack on the role and responsibilities of Trustees.
+On appointment Trustees and Local Governors receive information relating to the Trust, including policies and procedures and receive an induction pack on the role and responsibilities of Trustees.